 Is Eating Burnt Food Bad?

 Raise your hand if you like your toast a little extra toasty (me!!).
 How about a little char on your barbecue platter?
-And don’t even get me started on crispy French fries.
-But if you follow news in the health space, you may have noticed lately that more people seem to be talking about the dangers of cooking at high heat.
+If you follow the health space, you may have noticed that people are talking about the dangers of cooking at high heat.
 Everyone seems to be wondering: is eating burnt food bad?

 And what exactly qualifies as burnt food?
 A little black on your toast certainly counts (or steak, if you’re so inclined).
 But even some seemingly innocent foods–like coffee or potatoes–could be the culprit of (sometimes invisible) burns.